Lana Del Rey: Social views

 Having been labeled as antifeminist by multiple sources, Del Rey stated in 2014: "For me, the issue of feminism is just not an interesting concept.
 I'm more interested in ...
 SpaceX and Tesla, what's going to happen with our intergalactic possibilities.
 Whenever people bring up feminism ...
 I'm just not really that interested."
 She also said:

 For me, a true feminist is someone who is a woman who does exactly what she wants.
 If my choice is to, I don't know, be with a lot of men, or if I enjoy a really physical relationship, I don't think that's necessarily being anti-feminist.
 For me the argument of feminism never really should have come into the picture.
 Because I don't know too much about the history of feminism, and so I'm not really a relevant person to bring into the conversation.
 Everything I was writing was so autobiographical, it could really only be a personal analysis.

 In 2017, Del Rey further clarified her updated view on feminism in an interview with Pitchfork:

 Because things have shifted culturally.
 It's more appropriate now than under the Obama administration, where at least everyone I knew felt safe.
 It was a good time.
 We were on the up-and-up...
 Women started to feel less safe under [the Trump] administration instantly.
 What if they take away Planned Parenthood?
 What if we can't get birth control?
 Now, when people ask me those questions, I feel a little differently...

-Following the Harvey Weinstein sexual abuse cases, she voiced her support for the Me Too movement and identified herself as a feminist.
-In 2020, she voiced her support for a third wave of feminism.
+Following the Harvey Weinstein sexual abuse cases, she voiced her support for the Me Too movement.